stevearrants/stevearrants.github.io/_posts/2026-04-19-build-a-design-system.md

 Here's what I mean by a technical writing design system: a single reference that captures your voice and tone rules, your content patterns, your formatting standards, your word and term decisions, and — if you're an independent writer or a small team — your brand.
 Not a style guide in the traditional sense, though it includes that.
 A system.
 Something structured enough that another writer (or an AI tool) could pick it up and produce work that sounds like you.

 I built one recently using Claude, starting from nothing but my own website.
 This is how that worked, and how you can do the same.

->You can see the sample design system at <a href="../store/gmd-design-system_1.html" target="_blank">Green Mountain Docs — Design System</a>.
+You can see the sample design system at <a href="https://greenmtndocs.com/design-system/" target="_blank">Green Mountain Docs — Design System</a>.

 ## Why You Need One